BLOG ABOUT

 }

 What's going on here?
 If you're interested: the DAP (debugger adapter protocol) layer sits between the IDE and lldb.
-It provides a standard way for the IDE to talk about debugging, instead of implementing a lot of (in this case) lldb-specific stuff.
-Now, there are two main reasons for xcede-dap:
+It provides a standard way for the IDE to talk about debugging: without this, IDEs would have to implement a different protocol for every debugger they talked to.
+Communication looks like this: IDE (Zed) → lldb-dap → lldb.

-• There's no obvious way to attach to a process on a device without hackery with python scripts. xcede-dap takes care of that for you.
+• With lldb-dap there's no obvious way to attach to a process on a device without hackery with python scripts. xcede takes care of that for you.

-• Even so, attaching kind of sucks because you have to launch the app first – and its output is separate.
-What I wanted was launch-like behaviour. lldb can do that with a local executable, but not on devices/simulators. xcede-dap takes care of the launching, and merges the app's console output into debugger output as you'd expect.
+• Even so, attaching kind of sucks because you'd have two separate manual steps to do: first launch the app, then attach with the debugger.
+Also, its console output would be in a separate zed terminal panel.
+What I wanted was launch-like behaviour (like you get in Xcode). lldb can do that with a macOS executable, but not on devices/simulators. xcede takes care of the launching, and merges the app's console output into debugger output as you'd expect.
 Plus it can use xcrc, which is convenient.

 {